 Some plants require a lower level of pH than others.
-Fortunately, adding a little bit of vinegar to your soil can up the acidity and correct the pH levels to suit your plants.
+Fortunately, adding a little bit of vinegar to your soil can increase the acidity and correct the pH levels to suit your plants.

 A Look At pH And Acid In Soil

 The pH of a substance directly correlates with how many free hydrogen ions are present, as these ions are what create the distinct sour flavor of acidic foods.